AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/free-ship-thresh.md

 ---
 title: Free shipping threshold
 description: Learn how to how to set up a dashboard that will track the performance of your free shipping threshold.
+exl-id: a90ad89b-96d3-41f4-bfc4-f8c223957113
 ---
 # Free Shipping